-Tami is a lovely Israeli Arab married to a man from Hebron (which is under the Palestinian Authority).
+Tami is a lovely Arab-Israeli woman who is married to a man from Hebron (which is under the Palestinian Authority).
 Up to three years ago her husband was able to come and stay in Israel for long periods of time, but now he is only allowed to visit for up to 4-5 days a month and during the Muslim holidays.
-They have three children, aged 6, 4 and now the newborn Narmin.
+They have three children, ages 6, 4 and now the newborn Narmin.

 Tami is so very deeply grateful for all the support she has received.
 It really made such a huge difference and, indeed, saved the life of her baby.

 On the 4th of August 2019 Tami gave birth to a precious little girl, they named her Narmin, it was a difficult birth but praise God both mother and baby are now doing well.
 Little Narmin is lactose intolerant so she has been prescribed a special formula, though she doesn’t always agree to take it.
 Tami is now combining formula and nursing, but the added challenge is that she cannot eat dairy while she is breastfeeding, and had to go through a two week cleanse to rid her body of any dairy before she could start feeding her baby again.
 Added to this, Narmin is not sleeping well, either in the day or night and cries a lot.
 Please pray for peace and healing for this little baby, though Praise God she is growing and gaining weight.

 Tami and her children are currently living with her parents.
 Her father is sick and unable to work but her mother is working and supporting her as much as she can.